lukefankhanel/ScriptsCollection/bash/youtube-playlist-downloader/README.md

 2. Set up a cronjob to run the script to download new videos in your desired timeframe; have this cronjob point to the script
 3. Add your desired SMTP sever and user credentials for the email functionality, explained below
 ```
 SMTPServer                  -- The SMTP Server URL to use
 emailRecipient              -- The email that will recieve the notification email from the script
 emailSenderUsername=        -- The username of the email that sends the notification email
 emailSenderPassword         -- The password of the email that sends the notification email
 scriptLocation              -- The fully qualified location of the script
 playlistListLocation        -- The location of the text list of playlists
+youtubeDownloaderLocation   -- The fully qualified location of youtube-dl (run which youtube-dl)
 ```